CHRISTINEMUTHEE/GEOS_CF-Bias-Analysis-Kigali/README.md

 ### 3. Kimihurura.
 * PM10 concentration has a steady variation abd a singkle spike event in June 2022.
 The outlier values peak from <100 ugm3 to > 600 ug/m3.
 This is indicative of a single pollution event or error in the value log.
 * From a steady pattern of CO concentration, there is an instance of a sudden drop in June 2022.

+# Comparison with Forecasts to assess Bias factor.